-The Audit Committee consists of four directors, all of whom are both independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees.
+The Audit Committee consists of three directors, all of whom are both independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees.
 As of the date of this annual information form, the Audit Committee is comprised of Messrs.
-Gallagher (Chair), Hedges, Taylor and Ms Madon.
+Gallagher (Chair), Taylor and Ms Madon.
 Each of the Audit Committee members has an understanding of the accounting principles used to prepare financial statements and varied experience as to the general application of such accounting principles, as well as an understanding of the internal controls and procedures necessary for financial reporting.
 Additional details regarding the relevant education and experience of the members of the Audit Committee is outlined below.

-Mr. Gallagher has been Vice President, Investments of Carfin Inc., an investment vehicle with holdings in private and public companies that are based in Canada and the United States, since 2016.
-Previously, Mr. Gallagher was the Chief Financial Officer at Wittington Investments, Limited which owns a number of public and private companies including George Weston Limited, one of North America's largest food processing and distribution groups and Selfridges Group Limited, an international fashion retail company from 2007 to 2015.
-Prior to joining Wittington Investments, Limited, he held leadership roles with Avana Group, Fairwater Capital, Oxford Developments and PricewaterhouseCoopers.
+Mr. Gallagher serves as President of Carfin Inc., the private investment company vehicle for a Toronto-based high net worth family, where he oversees the management of a global investment portfolio.
+He joined Carfin in 2016.
+He is a member of the Investment Committees for the University of Guelph and Vice-Chair of the Investment Committee for the Sinai Health Foundation.
+Previously, Mr. Gallagher was Chief Financial Officer at Wittington Investments, Limited with public and private holdings that included George Weston Limited, one of North America's largest food processing and distribution groups and Selfridges Group Limited, an international fashion retail company.
+Prior to this, he held leadership roles with Avana Group, Fairwater Capital, Oxford Developments and PricewaterhouseCoopers.
 Mr. Gallagher is a past member of the boards of Guelph University and Sinai Health Systems and past President of the Board of the Children's Aid Society of Toronto.
 He has previously served on the boards of the Caledon Institute of Social Policy, Rostland Corporation, Ryerson Oil and Gas and Northern Geophysical of America.
 Mr. Gallagher holds the Institute of Corporate Directors designation, is a Chartered Professional Accountant and holds a Bachelor of Commerce Degree from Lakehead University.